 Just because moms have the right to breastfeed in public, doesn't mean everyone will be supportive.
 The news is filled with moms who are constantly being attacked for nursing their babies on demand in public areas.
 We know it's going to happen, so what can we do as breastfeeding supporters to help encourage moms whenever possible?
 The answer may seem simple, but sticking up for others isn't always easy.
 Today we're talking about how to support moms who choose to nurse in public.

-Breastfeeding is a commitment which can be challenging at times.
+Breastfeeding is a commitment that can be challenging at times.
 And sometimes the smallest gesture of kindness or complementary words can help build up a breastfeeding mom’s confidence and keep her nursing for as long as possible.
 What can you do to support the breastfeeding mom in your life?
 We have some great ideas for partners, family and friends.

 Partner support can be absolutely crucial to a breastfeeding mom's view of success.
 Learn more about a national campaign with the mission of de-stigmatizing public breastfeeding while encouraging partner support.